"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 "Goodbye," he breathed out, then turned to the Phantom who pointed with the hilt of the sword towards the mountain on the horizon.

 Franz nodded, trails of anguish still visible on his cheeks, and shuffled in the indicated direction.
-The trek through the dense forest was like a lazy walk through the field on a lazy afternoon.
+The trek through the dense forest was like a walk through the field on a lazy afternoon.
 Every hour or so, Franz would look back and check on the Phantom, who seemed on edge somehow.
 Now, near dusk, the sword was at the ready for an attack.

 "Halt," the Phantom ordered.
 "We shall rest here for the night.
 You gather firewood and start a fire."

 Franz followed orders and began to search while daylight remained.
 When he gathered enough, he returned to find an already assembled ring of stones.
-The Phantom was sitting with its back to a nearby tree, sword at the over his knees.
+The Phantom was sitting with its back to a nearby tree, sword over his knees.
 Franz tried to pay no attention to the blade as he started the fire with a flint found inside a pocket of the bandit-appropriated clothes.
 A calm flame soon burned, its light extended only to the sword in the Phantom's lap.
 Gleaming edges ready to fly at Franz at any moment.
 He tried to back away further, but the tree he leaned against refused to move.

 "I hoped there was a knight living there.
 Over the years, I've heard sound of metal hitting metal and always imagined it to be a sword fighter training or fighting off bandits."